 Who can join?

-These groups are for anyone who has suffered the death of a loved one, whether that loved one be a child, a young person, parent, sibling, a close relative, friend, neighbour, or work colleague.
+These groups are for anyone who has experienced the death of a loved one, whether that be a child, a young person, parent, sibling, a close relative, friend, neighbour, or work colleague.
 ACGB offer groups for different ages, and therefore cater to meet the varying needs of adults, children and young people.

 When and where do the groups meet?

-The Australian Centre for Grief and Bereavement (ACGB) runs bereavement support groups in various locations in and around South East Melbourne.
+The Australian Centre for Grief and Bereavement (ACGB) runs bereavement support groups in Mulgrave, Springvale and Notting Hill.

 What is the format of the groups?

 Groups can be either open, ongoing groups (where new participants can join at any time), or they can take the form of a closed group, in which the group runs for a set number of weeks with the same participants present every week.
 Groups will usually consist of up to 12 people who meet together regularly to talk over their experiences.
 Experienced facilitators will be present to assist the group.
 The groups are non-religious and non-denominational.

 Groups ACGB Offer